vibby/adventistcommons.org/README.md

 Developers:

 - The translation platform being developed is built on the Codeigniter 3 PHP framework and Bootstrap 4.
 Though Codeigniter may not be the most advanced framework out there, it allows us to get a minimum viable product out the door sooner due to its simplicity.
 We're still in the early stages of development and in the process of determining the best way to implement the various features we need.
-If you're familiar with PHP development, feel free to check out the [Github issues](https://github.com/AdventistCommons/adventistcommons.org/issues) or view our [Trello board](https://trello.com/b/cCdSmpc0/adventist-commons-development) to see what we're up to.
+- If you're familiar with PHP development, feel free to check out our current [Github issues](https://github.com/AdventistCommons/adventistcommons.org/issues).
+- View our [Trello board](https://trello.com/b/cCdSmpc0/adventist-commons-development) to see what we're up to.
 You can join the Trello board [here](https://trello.com/invite/b/6aSyzetB/eff6e13d9c874e7474d889ffec9afb09/adventist-commons-management).
-We also have a [Slack workspace](https://join.slack.com/t/adventistcommons/shared_invite/enQtNjYzNjAxNTUwMzA1LTEzOTRlMzZkY2ZjYTlmZTRlYThmNzZhMjMxNmQ1NWE5MWNmZDEwYjE3YTA1YWVkMTFmYmQ5YzE5NjIwMGM0MjM) where development ideas and issues can be discussed.
+- Communicate and collaborate through our [Slack workspace](https://join.slack.com/t/adventistcommons/shared_invite/enQtNjYzNjAxNTUwMzA1LTEzOTRlMzZkY2ZjYTlmZTRlYThmNzZhMjMxNmQ1NWE5MWNmZDEwYjE3YTA1YWVkMTFmYmQ5YzE5NjIwMGM0MjM) where development ideas and issues can be discussed.
+- Learn how to contribute through Github with [Github's Guide to Open Source](https://opensource.guide/how-to-contribute).

 Authors:

-- Send us manuscripts that you personally created and own and are willing to release to the Middle East and North Africa Union.
+- Send us manuscripts that you personally created and own and are willing to release exclusively to the Middle East and North Africa Union.
+You can contact us through our [feedback form](https://adventistcommons.org/feedback).
 - If you have experience with religious groups that are predominant in the 10/40 window and have an idea of a helpful resource that you believe you could write, send us a summary of your idea and let&#39;s brainstorm together.
+You can contact us through our [feedback form](https://adventistcommons.org/feedback).
-- [Add your name to a list](http://adventistcommons.org/) of volunteers who can write Adventist content for a culturally and religiously diverse audience.
+- Add your name to a list of volunteers who can write Adventist content for a culturally and religiously diverse audience.
+You can add your name by [signing up](https://adventistcommons.org/register) at Adventist Commons and by selecting the "writing/editing" skill in the second part of the sign up process.

 Artists:

-- Send us Bible art or graphics that you personally created and own and are willing to release to the Middle East and North Africa Union.
+- Send us Bible art or graphics that you personally created and own and are willing to release exclusively to the Middle East and North Africa Union.
+You can contact us through our [feedback form](https://adventistcommons.org/feedback).
 - Add your name to a list of volunteers who can create customized Bible art for resources currently under production.
+You can add your name by [signing up](https://adventistcommons.org/register) at Adventist Commons and by selecting the "Illustration (digital art)" skill in the second part of the sign up process.

 Graphic Designers:

-- Volunteer to help us layout the print files of new products as they are translated.
-- Volunteer to create new book and tract designs that will be distributed freely around the world.
+- Volunteer to help us layout the print files of new products as they are translated or create new book and tract designs that will be distributed freely around the world.
+You can add your name to a list of volunteers by [signing up](https://adventistcommons.org/register) at Adventist Commons and by selecting the "Graphic design" skill in the second part of the sign up process.

-Donate:

-- Please refer to the details at the end of this document.

-## Development setup guide
+## Development Setup Guide

 Follow the steps below to setup AdventistCommons on your local development environment.
 We assume you already have a functioning localhost environment with PHP and MySQL installed.

 - Clone the repository to the public directory of your localhost environment